 Prior to this initiative, the PaySimple iOS and Android apps not only lacked parity with each other but failed bring the necessary features from the web app to the mobile platform.
 With that in mind, the Product, UX, and Tech team decided it best to begin again from the ground up - a single code base maintained internally.

-To start, we had to seriously consider what our merchants truly needed in a mobile platform.
+To start, we had to consider what our merchants truly needed in a mobile platform.
 Though we had hypotheses, we knew nothing could replace actually talking with merchants.
 After quite a few phone calls with merchants utilizing our legacy apps, we had two primary use cases: the Field Service Provider and the Business Owner.

 Building for the Field Service Provider at the outset meant that not only would we be driving PaySimple’s most important metrics, but that of our merchants as well.